llord1/llord1.github.io/LiteratureR.md

 - __*Cognitive needs*__ can be explored as topics related to __*Analysis*__.

- The pursuit of this level would allow for one to truly address the need for knowledge and understanding, curiosity, exploration, need for meaning, and predictability.
-This could be in the form of the collection and analysis of data collected from digital surveys on various humanitarian topics.This may involve questioning established policies around a topic of one's choosing; for example, one could launch an exploratory investigation into a country's national language policy and attempt to assess the effectiveness of language learning tools that support this system.
-This may also allow for the exploration of skill acquisition; how does one obtain a certain skill.
+The pursuit of this level would allow one to truly address the need for knowledge and understanding, curiosity, exploration, need for meaning, and predictability.
+This could be in the form of the collection and analysis of data collected from digital surveys on various humanitarian topics.

+Users may question established principles of any topic of their choosing.
+One can challenge established industry policies, methods, or techniques, can be explored here.
+For example, one could launch an exploratory investigation into a country's national language policy and attempt to assess the effectiveness of language learning tools that support this system.
+This may also allow for the questioning of concepts associated with skill acquisition.

 - __*Aesthetic needs*__ can be explored as topics related to __*Artistry*__.

 The pursuit of this level would allow for the creation of literature or digital art.
-Natural Language Processing as it relates to an unsupervised learning transformer model (GPT-2) can be employed for a text generation project.
+Natural Language Processing, as it relates to an unsupervised learning transformer model (GPT-2), can be employed for a text generation project.
 These technologies may become important to generate literature for languages in various states of vitality.
 Neural Style Transfer techniques and Tensorflow tools (such as DeepDream) can also be used to create new digital art based on traditional art styles or patterns.

 - __*Self-actualization needs*__ can be explored as topics related to __*Awareness*__.

 Self- actualization needs tend to focus on an individual seeking personal growth and peak experiences; this would be an attempt to realize their potential and self-fulfillment.
 With self- actualization, one strives to be the ideal version of themselves.
 It would be the ambition "to become everything one is capable of becoming" (Maslow, 1987, p.
 64).
 One may attempt achieving peak economic, or academic, or athletic prowess.
 For others, it may be expressed creatively, in paintings, pictures, or inventions.

 The pursuit of this level would allow for an exploration of an established concept in data science pedagogy with the hopes of producing new teaching tools or techniques.
 This may include gamification of a relevant concept or the creation and completion of an application.
-Tools such as Dart and Flutter can be utilized to create applications.This could also involve employing deep computer vision and other machine learning techniques to document restoration and cataloging.
+Tools such as Dart and Flutter can be utilized to create applications.
+This could also involve employing deep computer vision and other machine learning techniques to document restoration and cataloging activities.

 - __*Transcendence needs*__ can be explored as topics related to __*Altruism*__.

-A person is motivated by values which transcend beyond the personal self (e.g., mystical experiences and certain experiences with nature, aesthetic experiences, sexual experiences, service to others, the pursuit of science, religious faith, etc.)
+A person is motivated by values that transcend beyond the personal self (e.g., mystical experiences and certain experiences with nature, aesthetic experiences, sexual experiences, service to others, the pursuit of science, religious faith, etc.).

 The pursuit of this level would focus on developing citizen science projects that would contribute to future sustainability.
-This section may be the most challenging as it would require the creation of products for a department or organization dedicated to altruistic projects.
-This could also include the creation of frameworks, such as an online language revitalization system.
-The curation and publication of datasets is also possible; this is helpful as the sharing of datasets provides others with more opportunities for practicing these skills, and for future research.
+This section may be the most challenging as it would require the conception of outputs for a department or organization dedicated to altruism.
+This could also include the creation of frameworks that can have a substantial and lasting impact on a specific group.
+For example, the formulation of a public online language acquisition system may support with language revitalization of an endangered language.
+It is also possible to curate and publish datasets; this is helpful as the sharing of datasets provides others with more opportunities for practicing these skills, and for future research.

 ## The Outcome:
 This structure serves as a foundation for forming ideas for positive change.
 With this proposed framework, the order in which one can pursue the topics is not as significant as increased satisfaction the user will receive with the incremental completion of each area of knowledge.
 However, users that do complete tasks, for every level of the structure, are poised to provide meaningful data science contributions to the field and society at large.
 Ultimately, the user stands to attain an authentic sense of self-actualization.

  This framework will provide a review outline for countries' leaders seeking wholesome change and innovation.
 It will aid leaders in addressing the needs of their people, with the most effective tools and technology available.
 Governments can ensure that matters related to the environment, the arts, and public sentiment are not sidelined, with the combination of Maslow's hierarchy of needs and data science skills and technologies.
 Such careful consideration of the public's needs will undoubtedly enhance efforts to improve a country's status (such as its happiness index).

 ## The Obstacles: